 So, make sure you adhere to the term and conditions and know how much you’ve put into play.
 You can do that by tracking your bets on the sportsbook’s ledger and/or by keeping a spreadsheet.

 Fortunately, 888sport is a legal, licensed, reputable sportsbook that has to answer to the New Jersey Division of Gaming Enforcement.
-So you shouldn’t have any concern about them honoring their end of the bargain, which is not the case if you’re dealing with the MyBookies of the world.
+So you shouldn’t have any concern about them honoring their end of the bargain, which is not the case if you’re dealing with offshore operators.

 Parting shots: E-mail and chat with customer service representatives for help if you encounter any confusion about activating or obtaining your bonus.
 In our experience, sportsbooks have been responsive and helpful.
 And for the sixth time this article, read the terms and conditions and take a screenshot of them after registering.